BigDoot/GrappleHero/README.md

 ## Proposed Level of Achievement:

-Project Gemini/Apollo 11
+Apollo 11

 ## Motivation

-The current circuit breaker probably has most of us rolling around in **boredom** every day, constantly trying to maintain our sanity and keep our minds occupied.
+The current pandemic probably has most of us rolling around in **boredom** every day, constantly trying to maintain our sanity and keep our minds occupied.
 Even we are!
 Hence we would like to embrace this opportunity to create a super exciting game to provide **nostalgic entertainment** and help **cure your quarantine boredom!**

 Our generation grew up playing famous 2D platformers such as Super Mario Bros and we would like to try our hands on making our very own, to help people **relive their childhood**.
 Furthermore, we decided to put a twist on the classic 2D platformer recipe by including **grappling hooks** which is a feature that is missing on other popular 2D platformers!
 With limitless possibilities to utilize this amazing tool, you can even **swing** around islands and achieve your lifelong dream of being Spiderman/Tarzan!
 As for fans of action-adventure games like tomb raider, our game will undoubtedly satisfy your **adventuring** needs!